lequietriot/Old-School-RuneScape-Cache-Tools/README.md

 # Old School RuneScape Cache Tools
-### The ultimate suite of older RuneScape Cache editing tools!
+### The ultimate suite of RuneScape Cache modification tools!
+Made with IntelliJ IDEA using Java 1.8 SDK.
 ## This suite features:
 ### Cache Functions
+* Select Cache Data - A quick way to select a specific archive file in the cache.
 * Search Cache (Work in progress)
   * Allows you to search for the location of a file based on any given name.
 Currently, whatever is searched for prints the results to the system console.
 * Cache explorer with functions for manipulating raw data